orthanc-mirrors/orthanc-book/Sphinx/source/plugins/postgresql.rst

   $ psql -U postgres -f PrepareIndex.sql

 These procedures are identical to the one performed automatically by Orthanc when it detects that an upgraded is required.

+Here are typical upgrade durations we have observed, on a DB with around 350.000 studies and more than 150 millions instances for a total of 75 TB of data.
+Note that, at revision 6, the DB size was around 500 GB - increased from 470 GB at revision 5.

+- Upgrade from revision 1 to revision 2: around 17 minutes.
+- Upgrade from revision 2 to revision 3: around 7 minutes.
+- Upgrade from revision 3 to revision 5: immediate.
+- Upgrade from revision 5 to revision 6: around 22 minutes.
+- Then, after upgrading to revision 6, the ``DB HOUSEKEEIPING`` task needs to update some ``ChildCount`` entries.
+  This is performed while Orthanc is running and accessible and 50 entries are updated every second and this must be performed for every series, study and patient.
+With a DB with 350.000 studies, this took around 50 hours.

 Troubleshooting